 Appropriate KPIs need to be set for suppliers and product supply areas and appropriate weightings set, associated with these KPIs.
 Supplier scorecards can be used or simple dashboards showing supplier performance over time.

 It should be possible to make supplier comparisons and provide feedback loops to suppliers on their relative performance: ranking of suppliers for internal use and indicating to suppliers where they sit in rankings and possible remedial actions that may be necessary in terms of performance gaps and agreement of actions to achieve desired performance levels.

-For Indirect Spend the management of actual performance needs to be on a real time basis, as Indirect Spend categories are typically Real Time events.
+For Indirect Spend the management of actual performance needs to be on a near real time basis, as Indirect Spend categories are typically Real Time events.